Monday, July 13, 2026

 “We’re coming off our best season,” he says.
 “We feel like we’re at a tipping point.”

-Big3 ratings were up over 25% last year, with the playoffs reaching more than 790,000 viewers on CBS (for context, NBA games regularly average over 1 million viewers, and the NBA championship-clinching Game 5 drew 24.5 million viewers).
+Big3 ratings were up over 25% last year, with the playoffs reaching more than 790,000 viewers on CBS (for context, NBA games regularly average more than 1 million viewers, and the NBA championship-clinching Game 5 drew 24.5 million viewers).
 This season marks the seventh year Big3 games are being broadcast on CBS (“we’ve got the same crew that worked on the last Super Bowl,” Kwatinetz says).
 Beginning this year, BET will rerun the CBS games in primetime on Monday evenings.
-It will also be streamed on the Fubo Sports Network, and for the first time ever Big3 has a streaming partner in China: Big3 games will be available there through a deal with Migu Video Co, according to a statement shared with FOS
+It will also be streamed on the Fubo Sports Network, and for the first time Big3 has a streaming partner in China: Big3 games will be available there through a deal with Migu Video Co., according to a statement shared with FOS

 NBA Ownership Restrictions